samlist21/Dewey/README.md

 ```
 git add .    - This adds all changed files in the directory recursively
 use git add . -v   If you want to see the files that will be added (verbose mode)
-OR git add <filename with path if necessary>  this will add just the file you specify
+OR git add <filename with path if necessary>  This will add just the file you specify
 git commit -m "Your message here"
 git push
+git status    Helps you figure out where you are in the versions
 ```